As Buhari’s Administration Kicks Off

 However, attempt by Jonathan of the Peoples Democratic Party (PDP) to clinch a second term met a brick wall in the 2015 presidential election as Nigerians opted for Buhari of All Progressives Congress (APC).
 Buhari in the March 28 presidential poll, scored a vote of 15,424,921 to rout Jonathan who got a total of 12,853,162, making it the very first time a sitting President was defeated in the political history of Nigeria.

-The inauguration of Buhari on May 29 marked the end of PDP's stranglehold on the Presidency since the return of democracy in 1999 and the beginning of a new government under the hitherto opposition party now the ruling party, the APC.
+The inauguration of Buhari on this day marks the end of PDP’s stranglehold on the Presidency since the return of democracy in 1999 and the beginning of a new government under the hitherto opposition party now the ruling party, the APC.
 The APC came into being last year February as a result of the merger of major opposition parties in the country all in a bid to bring PDP down from its pedestal.
 The purpose of the merger has been achieved today and the change agent has been installed.

 The change of government from one political party to another as witnessed in the transfer of power from Jonathan to Buhari has, indeed, been described as a welcome development by many, who believed that the coming of the soldier turned politician whose integrity and character is said to be unquestionable, signals a new dawn in the running of the affairs of Nigeria under a democratic setting.